Haxxnet/Compose-Examples/examples/authelia/README.md

 The do the following:

 1. Adjust the configuration.yml to your needs.
 Especially replace exmaple.com with your own domain name.
 Add all your to be protected subdomains to the access_control area.
+Replace all secrets with your secure strings (may use `openssl rand -base64 35` to generate a secure, random string).
 2. Adjust users_database.yml and add your user accounts.
 You can create new password hashes via `docker run --rm authelia/authelia:latest authelia crypto hash generate argon2 --password 'ExamplePassword'`
 3. Adjust your Traefik dynamic configuration and add authelia as middleaware.
 See [here](../traefik/fileConfig.yml) for an example configuration file.
 4. Finally, add authelia as middleware for each container to protect.
 I recommend using labels.
 Note that authelia should always be listed first.